ibm-cloud-docs/containers/cs_worker_plan.md

 </tbody>
 </table>

 ## Physical machines (bare metal)
 {: #bm}

 You can provision your worker node as a single-tenant physical server, also referred to as bare metal.
 {: shortdesc}

+<staging vpc><container>
+Physical machines are available for classic clusters only and are not supported in VPC on Classic clusters.
+{: note}
+</container></staging vpc>

 **How is bare metal different than VMs?**</br>
 Bare metal gives you direct access to the physical resources on the machine, such as the memory or CPU.
 This setup eliminates the virtual machine hypervisor that allocates physical resources to virtual machines that run on the host.
 Instead, all of a bare metal machine's resources are dedicated exclusively to the worker, so you don't need to worry about "noisy neighbors" sharing resources or slowing down performance.
 Physical flavors have more local storage than virtual, and some have RAID to increase data availability.
 Local storage on the worker node is for short-term processing only, and the primary and secondary disks are wiped when you update or reload the worker node.
 For persistent storage solutions, see [Planning highly available persistent storage](/docs/containers?topic=containers-storage_planning#storage_planning).